Changes to the way the Court approaches contact in domestic abuse cases

 - the effect on the child’s relationship with his or her parents,

 - the applicants motivation – is it to see his/her child, or are they using the process as a form of abuse against the other parent,

 - what the behaviour of the parent is likely to be during contact and how will that affect the child,

 - the effect of that abuse and what is the potential for that abuse to continue.

 Once the court makes an order they must be clear about how they arrived at their decision, and how the issue of domestic abuse has influenced the decisions.
 If there has been a finding of domestic abuse and the court still orders contact, then it must explain how the order will not expose the child to any harm and still be in the child’s best interest.

 An order for no contact is still exceptional.
 In considering the child’s welfare, consideration also has to be given to the applicant’s right to family life under the European Convention on Human Rights.
 An order for no contact deprives the child of a relationship with that parent, even if it is negative and prevents the opportunity to make good any damage done.
 However the risk of harm to the child must always be in the forefront of the court’s mind.

-For further information or a discussion about how this may affect you, contact Janice Leyland on 01905 730450 or email@example.com
+For further information or a discussion about how this may affect you and child arrangement order, contact Thursfields’ Family Law team on 0345 20 73 72 8 or email@example.com